buybackoff/Ractor/README.md

 client based on excellent [Stackexchange.Redis](https://github.com/StackExchange/StackExchange.Redis) library.
 The typed Redis client has strong opinion about keys schema inside Redis and uses a concept of root/owner objects to store dependent objects/collections.
-POCO/database persistor base implementation wraps around ServiceStack.ORMLite.v3, however there is no binary dependency and any ORM could be plugged in.
-Blob persistor saves large data objects to files or S3 (TODO).
+POCO/database persistor base implementation wraps around ServiceStack.ORMLite, however there is no binary dependency and any ORM could be plugged in.
+Blob persistor saves large data objects to files or S3.

 Process-oriented programming